Airtable Class¶

 First record to match the field_value provided

-Return type
+- Return type

-record (dict)
+record (

-replace(record_id, fields, typecast=False)[source]
+- replace(record_id, fields, typecast=False)[source]¶

 Replaces a record by its record id.
-All Fields are updated to match the new fields provided.
-If a field is not included in fields, value will bet set to null.
-To update only selected fields, use update.
+All Fields are updated to match the new

-Parameters
+- Parameters

-• typecast (boolean) – Automatic data conversion from string values.
+) – Automatic data conversion from string values.

-Returns
+- Returns

 New record

-Return type
+- Return type

-record (dict)
+record (

-replace_by_field(field_name, field_value, fields, typecast=False, **options)[source]
+- replace_by_field(field_name, field_value, fields, typecast=False, **options)[source]¶

 Replaces the first record to match field name and value.
-All Fields are updated to match the new fields provided.
-If a field is not included in fields, value will bet set to null.
-To update only selected fields, use update.
+All Fields are updated to match the new

-Parameters
+.- Parameters

-• typecast (boolean) – Automatic data conversion from string values.
+) – Automatic data conversion from string values.

-Keyword Arguments
+- Keyword Arguments

-Returns
+- Returns

 New record